tgdwyer/tgdwyer.github.io/_chapters/monad.md

 This may fail in two ways:

   1. if *a* is 0 (divide by 0 is undefined);
-  2. if the expression that squareroot is applied to is negative (and we insist on only real-valued solutions).
+  2. if the expression that square root is applied to is negative (and we insist on only real-valued solutions).

 Therefore, let's define a little library of math functions which encapsulate the possibility of failure in a `Maybe`: